Don’t forget to pack a picnic for your date at Scenic Beach. This Hood Canal state park was recently named “Best Romantic Spot” by area residents.

 A short drive from Bremerton, Scenic Beach State Park is the quintessential out-in-the-country neighborhood park.
 Its beaches and shaded picnic areas are a mecca for locals, while the park is also a popular wedding site and camping park for out-of-towners.

 This picturesque little park, with its views of Mount Olympus hovering over the toothy Olympic mountain range, welcomes everyone.
-Bring out your wheelchair or walker, because the park’s paved trails provide access to the historic Emel House, a pretty gazebo, a country garden and a rustic bridge, all of which add to the charm of Scenic Beach.
+Groomed trails provide access to the historic Emel House, a pretty gazebo and a country garden, all of which add to the charm of Scenic Beach.

 Personal watercraft use